ECON7870 Managerial Economics and Business Strategy

 The course provides an introduction of a variety of predictive models useful for business operations and marketing analysis.
 It includes count data models, association rules and structural equations modeling.
 The data pre-processing such as dimension reduction, statistics for model evaluation, predictions and interpretation will be covered.
 A diverse set of real-world examples will be used to demonstrate the applicability of those methods.

 ECON7980 Innovation and Entrepreneurial Economy: China and Global Development

 The course aims to introduce students with the basic features of the innovation and entrepreneurial development of Chinese economy, and the relationship between China and global innovation development.
 It would further offer insights into the determinants of entrepreneurial and innovation activities, and to provide students with toolbox of economics in evaluating economic incentives, business problems, industry sustainability, and economic policies in the context of innovation and entrepreneurship development.
 The path of innovation and entrepreneurial development in China would be compared to those in other advanced economies and newly industrialized economies.
 Real business cases would be covered to enable students’ understanding.

 This course aims to provide students with an understanding of the foundational elements of a smart city.
 Digital transformation of companies is a critical part of a smart city.
-The course begins with an examination of the trend of urbanization and various challenges of urban development today.
-It will further discuss how the concept of smart city and its applications can address those challenges.
-Meanwhile, the course will also build awareness of potential concerns in developing smart city applications including data privacy and security issues.
-Students should get familiar with various enabling technology infrastructures and data analytical tools behind smart cities.
-Cases in China as well as around the world will be used to illustrate the approaches, benefits and risks involved.
+The course begins with an examination of the trend of digital transformation processes in some traditional industries.
+It will further discuss various enabling technology infrastructures and data analytical tools behind digital transformations and smart cities.
+Practical case studies in retail and supply chain will be used to illustrate the concepts, approaches and benefits.